-Being creative and having fun with brunch to me is something to be celebrated.
-When it comes to brunch, simply said, there are zero rules to brunch.
-Besides the time of day.
+Being creative and having fun with brunch, to me, is something to be celebrated.
+When it comes to brunch, simply said, there are zero rules for brunch.
+Besides the time of day,

 Potato flowers equal something special on the plate.
-Which is beautiful crispy potato leaves in each bite.
-The almighty simple potato becomes fancy and thoughtful touch to any brunch.
+That's beautiful, crispy potato leaves in each bite.
+The almighty simple potato becomes a fancy and thoughtful touch to any brunch.

 The usual culinary rule book gets thrown out the window.
-The humble potato has played so many roles around the world; from the star on the plate, to be the backup singer.
+The humble potato has played so many roles around the world, from the star on the plate to the backup singer.

 There are more than 4,500 varieties of native potatoes, found mostly in the Andes.
 They come in many sizes and shapes.
 They're interestingly between 100-180 wild potato species.
 Though they are too bitter to eat, their important biodiversity includes natural resistance to pests, diseases, and climatic conditions.

 How To Make Potato Flowers / Crispy Potatoe Leaves

 Begin by washing your potatoes well.
 You can remove the potato skins if you like.
 Remember there is a bunch of health properties in the skins.
 Using a mandolin with the thin slice plate attached, slice potatoes.
 One potato makes on average two potato flowers.

 Add cooked bacon and melted butter to the bottom of the cupcake tin

 Then add the sliced potatoes and style them to look like roses

 Drizzle melted butter over the potato flowers for beautiful browning.
 You could coat all the potato slices in a large bowl with butter and garlic salt.